Can you cancel health insurance at any time?

 So yes, cancellation is possible—but timing matters.

-Quick reference: cancellation rules by plan type
+Quick answer by plan type:

 Plan typeCan you cancel anytime?How to cancelRe-enrollment limits